 Risk Rating (P x C) Grading Risk Tolerance Action Required 1 Very Low Risk Tolerable The risk is at, or below the de minimis level with no further action required to reduce the UXO risk to ALARP.
 Operations may proceed without proactive UXO risk mitigation measures in place.
-Nonetheless, reactive mitigation measures might 2-5 Low Risk Tolerable 6-10 Medium Risk Potentially Tolerable The UXO risk may be tolerable depending on the specific nature of the UXO risk and the potential consequences of a UXO initiation and the project stakeholder's risk tolerance.
+Nonetheless, reactive mitigation measures might 2-5 Low Risk Tolerable be recommended in order to mitigate residual UXO risks and to align with industry best practice.
+Risks will be reviewed periodically to ensure risk mitigation controls remain effective.
+6-10 Medium Risk Potentially Tolerable The UXO risk may be tolerable depending on the specific nature of the UXO risk and the potential consequences of a UXO initiation and the project stakeholder's risk tolerance.
 Where vessel crews and/or other personnel may be exposed to harm, then the UXO risk is intolerable.
-12-20 High Risk Intolerable Operations may not proceed without proactive risk mitigation measures being implemented prior to intrusive investigation, installation and/or 25 Very High intoicrable construction works.
+12-20 High Risk Intolerable Operations may not proceed without proactive risk mitigation measures being implemented prior to intrusive investigation, installation and/or 25 Very High Risk intoicrable construction works.
 Reactive risk mitigation measures must also be implemented.